Impact on Child Health

-COVID-19 is not a benign disease in children.
+COVID-19 is not a benign disease and requires people to be vigilant, safe, and responsible.
 It has had a significant impact on children’s health as outlined below:

-- Over 8,000 patients met the case definition for multi-system inflammatory syndrome in children, and that there have been 68 deaths among these patients.
+• Nearly 9,500 patients met the case definition for multi-system inflammatory syndrome (MIS-C) in children; there were 79 deaths among these patients.

 COVID-19 Vaccine Data